 - If you are suing about a car accident that occurred in Tennant, IA.

 - If you are suing about a security deposit and the leased premises are located in Tennant, IA.

 - If you are suing about damage to your house that occurred in Tennant, IA.

 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Tennant, IA County then you would be able to sue your landlord in Tennant, IA Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Tennant, IA Small Claims Court?

 You can always sue an individual Tennant, IA Small Claims Court if they live in Tennant, IA County.
 You can always sue a company in Tennant, IA Small Claims Court if their business is located in Tennant, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Tennant, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes

 - Personal injury claims (such as dog bites)